-Claim: Using CBD can slow the neurodegenerative process of MS; improve motor function of those suffering from MS; manage symptoms of MS such as pain, neuropathy, muscle spasms, problems sleeping, and tremors; and help mitigate seizures due to MS.
+What the claims are: Using CBD can slow the neurodegenerative process of MS; improve motor function of those suffering from MS; manage symptoms of MS such as pain, neuropathy, muscle spasms, problems sleeping, and tremors; and help mitigate seizures due to MS.

-What do the studies show?
-While more clinical trials on the use of CBD for MS are needed, early studies show that adding supplemental CBD to an established medical regimen can assist patients in reducing fatigue, muscle spasticity, and pain, while potentially increasing mobility.
+What the studies show: While more clinical trials on the use of CBD for MS are needed, early studies show that adding supplemental CBD to an established medical regimen can assist patients in reducing fatigue, muscle spasticity, and pain, while potentially increasing mobility.
 Because it has also been shown to help manage inflammation, there is a lot of therapeutic potential in a CBD for MS regimen.

 What is MS?

 Multiple sclerosis (MS) is a potentially disabling autoimmune disease that affects the central nervous system.
 It is caused by the body’s immune system attacking the protective sheath that covers the nerve fibers.
 This throws a wrench in the communication system between your brain and your body.
 As the disease progresses, it can cause nerve deterioration and eventual paralysis.

 While MS can affect almost anyone, it tends to present between the ages of 15 and 60, and affects women twice as often as men.
 Family history also plays a role in that; if one of your parents or siblings has had this disease, you are at higher risk of developing it as well.
 Race also seems to be a factor, with Caucasian people of Northern European descent being the highest risk group.

 While we aren’t completely sure what causes MS, some scientists believe it may be triggered by an unknown environmental factor in a person who is genetically predisposed to respond.
 There are certain infections and a variety of viruses that have been linked to MS, including Epstein-Barr.